2019 – 2022: SFF 405972 Adoption of Good Practice Fish Screening Project

 - Field and Laboratory trial scope and design methodologies have been defined.

 - Year 1 Lab Trials have been completed and report now available.

 - Industry engagement workshop held April 2021.

-- Fish Screen Guidance Tool released and available for use - refer box at the top right of the screen.
+- Fish Screen Facility Guidance Tool available for use - refer box at the top right of the screen -V3 released May 23

 - Scheme engagement workshop held July 2021.